Welcome to a new Top Ten Tuesday!

 I’ve always loved travelling.
 When I was little, it was my dream to see the world.
 And now I am a part of that adult world, it is still my dream, except now I’m also more aware of the difficulties coming with that dream.
 Such as money and time.
 Though I consider myself lucky and have been able to travel to some nice locations already, there are still sooo many travel destinations I want to get to.
 Luckily there are books, which help you travel the world from the comfort of your couch.
 And sometimes, they even fire up that travelbug inside of you.

-These are ten travel destinations that books helped put on my travel bucketlist (or at least confirmed their spot on my bucketlist even further):
+These are ten travel destinations that books helped put on my travel bucketlist (or at least confirmed their spot on my bucketlist even further).
+For those of you who actually have the opportunity of visiting these places, I suggest to always be covered with expat insurance, we know traveling is fun but it is always better to take precautions.

 The Fault in our Stars – Amsterdam